mjdominguez/AnkFall/readme.md

 Are you interested on it?

-Here you are the information about the activities taken into account, the participants and the data amount; but, if you want access to our dataset, you'll have to fill the EULA document and sent it to us via e-mail.
+Here you are the information about the activities taken into account, the participants and the data amount; but, if you want access to our dataset, you'll have to fill the EULA (End-User Lisence Agreement) document and sent it to us via e-mail.
 The information about this process in included in the EULA document.

 Regards!